maca/air-price-exercise/README.md

 macro module `AirPrice.Providers.Soap` that will define the common functions for consuming the SOAP API.
 A SOAP provider must implement `request_body/1` and `parse/1`.

-Credentials have been harcoded but they could be defined in the config for environments as defaults and read from the environment.

 No tests have been written, but I generally write enough unit tests to have confidence to refactor and as many integration tests to a have a good degree of